 In most cases, IoT SIM cards are not used for short-term projects, but for long-term projects.
 Everyone wants to be sure that the installed M2M SIM cards will also transmit data in the long term.
 Especially when end devices are in use worldwide, replacing the IoT SIMs is a logistical nightmare - which is also quite cost-intensive.
 So what happens if the provider becomes insolvent?

-So if you are considering using an IoT prepaid tariff for your project, we strongly recommend that you check with the provider in question before purchasing how SIM operation is secured in the event of the provider's insolvency.
+So if you are considering using an IoT prepaid tariff for your project, we strongly recommend that you check with the relevant provider before purchasing how SIM operation is secured in the event of the provider's insolvency.
+If you are looking for a reliable solution for your IoT projects, you can buy a suitable M2M SIM card from us.

 Laura Gaber, M.Sc., is the longest-serving of our two Marketing Lauras.
 The Cologne native worked for several years as a communications all-rounder at EU level for the renewable energy sector.
 In 2016, Laura's curiosity drove her further afield - straight into the north and our arms.
 Since then, she has been dealing with the latest developments in digitalization, M2M communication and the IoT on a daily basis.